Spiritual Muscle; How To Develop Yours

 There’s resistance so I may develop spiritual muscle.
 These most powerful opponents enable me to forge my full potential.
 Anything easy would not warrant a victory celebration.

-Share your thoughts in the comments below.
-Pass this on to someone who may benefit from the information.
+I'd LOVE to hear from you.
+Please share your thoughts in the comments below.
+Thank you for liking and sharing this blog with someone who may benefit from the information.